-During the 1990s, German citizens began installing renewable energy installations, such as photovoltaic (PV) panels and wind turbines.
-In 2000, the first renewable energy act (EEG) was introduced, guaranteeing fixed feed-in tariffs for anyone generating renewable power for a 20-year period.
-This further encouraged households to install PV panels on their roofs, either feeding the electricity they produced onto the grid, or consuming it themselves.
+In 2016, a total of 15.1 billion euros was invested in renewable energy facilities in Germany.
+Germans first set up renewable energy installations, such as photovoltaic (PV) panels and wind turbines in the 1990s.
+In 2000, the Renewable Energy Act (EEG) was passed, guaranteeing fixed feed-in tariffs for anyone generating renewable power for a 20-year period.
+This further encouraged households to install PV panels on their roofs, either feeding the electricity they produced into the grid, or consuming it themselves.

 Citizen’s shares of renewable energy capacity in Germany

-To distinguish between different types of involvement by citizens in the renewable sector, researchers from Leuphana University and Trend Research have defined different types of citizens’ energy.
-Citizens’ energy in the narrower sense include:
+To distinguish between different types of involvement by citizens in the renewable sector, researchers from Leuphana University and trend:research defined different types of citizens’ energy in 2013.
+Citizens’ energy in the narrower sense means:

 German citizens also participate in renewable ownership through interregional investments and minority shareholdings, cooperating with municipalities, public energy providers or public credit institutions.
-Researchers include these types of investment when referring to citizens’ energy in the broader sense.
+The researchers included these types of investment when referring to citizens’ energy in the broader sense.

-There are 973 registered energy co-ops across Germany.
-Between 2006 and 2013, 718 new cooperatives were founded.
-Around 200,000 people participate in energy co-ops.
+There were 1,024 registered energy co-ops across Germany in 2016, according to the Leuphana researchers.
+Between 2008 and 2016, 967 new cooperatives were founded.
+Around 180,000 people participate in energy co-ops.
 As well as cooperatives that generate power from wind and solar installations, these figures include cooperative energy companies, local heating networks and bioenergy villages.
-The average cooperative is founded by 43 members, but they can have as few as four, or as many as 427 members, the Federal Office for Energy Cooperatives reports.
+Cooperatives in Germany have as few as three, or as many as 3,125 members, the Federal Office for Energy Cooperatives reports.

-Energy co-ops in Germany have an annual turnover of 337,000 euros.
-The average dividend per year is 4.26 percent, but many cooperatives do not pay dividends in the first years after their creation.
-Still, compared to common saving accounts which currently yield less than one percent interest, participating in renewable energy cooperatives was worthwhile for households.
+Energy co-ops in Germany have an average annual turnover of 359,583 euros.
+The average dividend per year is 3.43 percent, but many cooperatives do not pay dividends in the first years after their creation.
+Still, compared to common saving accounts, which currently yield less than one percent interest, participating in renewable energy cooperatives was worthwhile for households.

-As mentioned above, “citizens’ energy” in the broader sense also includes cooperation with public institutions such as municipalities, public energy providers and financial institutes.
+As mentioned above, “citizens’ energy” in the broader sense also includes cooperation with public institutions such as municipalities, public energy providers and financial institutions.
 Although a few municipalities are members of energy cooperatives, this is not the norm.
 However, even if they do not participate financially, local authorities may provide space for renewable installations owned by energy co-ops – usually either land on the outskirts of a town or city, or the rooftops of public buildings (schools, town halls, etc.).

 Publically owned banks